ihsoft/KAS/BUILD.md

 - When ready to release, merge the PR created above.
 - Run the publishing scripts.
 The order and timing are important!
   1. Run `publish_github.cmd`.
 It'll create draft reelase on GitHub.
 Go there, review, and submit it.
   2. Run `publish_curseforge.cmd`.
-Wait for at elast 3 hours before proceeding to the step #3.
+Wait for at least 3 hours before proceeding to the step #3.
 CurseForge is a source for the `CKAN` repository, it's best to wait till it's indexing job picks up the new version.
 Doing it overnight is an obvious choice.
 Use [this link](http://status.ksp-ckan.space/) to verify if the new version is picked up by `CKAN`.
   3. Run `publish_spacedock.cmd`.
 This will ping all the subscribers immedeately.